Bobscorn/text-sub/feature_list.md

 - factor collision velocity between motherships into the integrity damage of Structure entities

 - decrease integrity of torpedoes when hit by a bullet

+- editor design stage:

+    - build a mothership out of ascii characters

+    - click and drag to draw lots of a type of character